-The reason for the second, counter rotating motor, is for stability, and hopefully to create an even more powerful field.
+The reason for the second counter rotating rotor is for stability, and hopefully to create an even more powerful field.

 To drive the ring, I have found a washing machine motor which may serve my purpose.
 It is a permanent magnet stepper motor, but I would only require the spin capability.
 This motor is readily available from worn out